Antonín Strnad: Astronomical and meteorological measurements

 By observing the height of the Sun as it passed through the meridian using a quadrant of 3.5 feet radius, which he made in 1776, he calculated the latitude of the Clementine Observatory.
 With the result φ = 50° 4′ 32″ he supplemented Stepling's longitude of 32° 11′ 15″ east of El Hierro, and thus the exact position of the observatory was determined.
 He based his calculations on 42 measurements.

 Already as a member of the Jesuit order, Strnad made measurements of meteorological data.
 From J. Stepling he gained further experience with regular meteorological observations.
 His diaries from the beginning of 1775 have been preserved; regular measurements (pressure, temperature, precipitation, wind speed and direction) have been made in Clementinum ever since.
-Strnad also initiated the establishment of other meteorological stations in Bohemia (e.g. in Choceň, Telč, Žatec, Planá u Mariánských Lázní, Žitenice, etc.).
+Strnad also initiated the establishment of other meteorological stations in Bohemia (e.g. in Choceň, Telč, Žatec, Planá, Žitenice, etc.).
 He dealt with meteor observations and measurements of the Earth's magnetic field.

 Regia Societas Scientiarum Bohemica

-Strnad was a member of the Regia Societas Scientiarum Bohemica (or Royal Bohemian Society of Sciences), which supported the establishment of an international network of meteorological stations in the northern hemisphere, and between 1781 and 1792 he participated in the activities of the society.
+Strnad was a member of the Regia Societas Scientiarum Bohemica (or Royal Bohemian Society of Sciences), which supported the establishment of an international network of meteorological stations in the Northern Hemisphere, and between 1781 and 1792 he participated in the activities of the society.
 In order to compare measurements with each other, he initiated regular measurements at 7 am, 2 pm and 9 pm - times that are still in use today.
 Strnad's high-quality materials, which he produced for the company, earned him three public commendations.
 In the Mannheim Yearbook he wrote: "However, our observatory is situated on a very low site and surrounded by houses, mainly Jewish, on the north and east sides.
 Although they are all lower there, it is still certain that the smoke reciprocally, though more rarely, from so many hundreds of neighbouring chimneys causes a change in the temperature..."
 With this contribution he anticipated by half a century Luke Howard's observation of 1833 that the climate of the city is greatly affected by the heat caused, amongst others, by the burning of large quantities of fuel.